 The Cost of a Bad Parental Hand

-As I mentioned in my previous post, fighting in front of the children, kids from relatively happy homes have more secure attachment styles.
+In a previous post, fighting in front of the children, kids from relatively happy homes have more secure attachment styles.
 They are more at ease in social situations, are more comfortable with intimate relationships, more comfortable relying on their spouses, and have higher self-esteem and resilience.

 The kids who were dealt a bad parental hand tend to have beliefs and values that make healthy intimate relationships much more challenging.
 They might be dominant and overbearing, mercurial and explosive, or overly sensitive and unpredictable.

 In other words, because of what your parents taught you about being married, the quality of your marriage, whether good or bad, will tend to echo through time.
 It will seek its own level, not only for your marriage and family life but also for the intimate relationships of your children and grandchildren long after you are gone.
+This is something you can see around the holidays: how relationships may struggle or thrive this time of year, how couples handle the extra stressors, etc.

 I don’t know about you, but I find this to be a profound and sobering thought.